 The education requirement pertains to those RSOs that plan to serve or consume alcohol at any student event both on and off campus.
-A list of scheduled Alcohol Awareness Programs will be sent to RSOs.
 All RSOs at the beginning of the fall semester anticipating events with alcohol in the spring semester are encouraged to attend awareness programs when offered.
 Special accommodations for programming can be requested through the Director of Student Activities or his/her designee.

-Groups who do not hold events involving alcohol may be granted exemptions to the education requirement.
-The University, however, encourages all organizations to participate in these educational programs even if alcohol is not served at their events.
+The University encourages all organizations to participate in alcohol programs even if alcohol is not served at their events.

 Fifty percent or 15 members of each RSO, along with RSO presidents and event chair, must have documented attendance at one of the Alcohol Awareness Programs provided by the Director of Student Activities and his/her designee.
-The President of the RSO and/or the Advisor must sign an Acknowledgement and Review Statement indicating that Alcohol Guidelines have been reviewed with their membership.
+The President of the RSO and/or the Advisor must sign an Acknowledgement and

+Review Statement indicating that Alcohol Guidelines have been reviewed with their membership.
 If a group does not meet the education requirement and documentation is not filed by the last Alcohol Awareness Program, no further events involving alcohol will be scheduled until the education requirement is met.

 In situations where it appears impossible to adhere to the membership attendance requirements, a request for waiver of the requirement must be submitted to the Director of Student Activities two weeks prior to the educational program approved by the Director of Student Activities and the Dean of Students.